newsomeb/car-finder/SHARED_TASK_NOTES.md

 - ✅ Honeypot field for bot protection
 - ✅ Blog structure created at /app/blog with layout
 - ✅ Blog index page listing all 10 planned articles
-- ✅ First SEO article completed: "Best Used SUVs Under $15,000 in 2025"
+- ✅ 4 of 10 SEO articles completed

 ## Next Steps (Priority Order)

-### 1. SEO Content (In Progress - 1 of 10 completed)
+### 1. SEO Content (In Progress - 4 of 10 completed)
 - ✅ Created /blog route structure with layout
 - ✅ Created blog index page with all 10 articles listed
+- ✅ Completed articles:
-- ✅ Completed: "Best Used SUVs Under $15,000 in 2025"
+  - "Best Used SUVs Under $15,000 in 2025"
-- ⏳ Remaining 9 articles to write:
   - "Mazda CX-5 Years to Avoid (And Which to Buy)"
   - "How Many Miles is Too Many for a Used Car?"
   - "Should I Buy a Car with 100k Miles?"
+- ⏳ Remaining 6 articles to write:
   - "Best First Cars for Teenagers Under $10k"
   - "Toyota RAV4 vs Honda CR-V: Which Should You Buy?"
   - "Red Flags When Buying a Used Car (Mechanic's Checklist)"